Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

+in which $\eta_\psi$ is the anomalous dimension of fermion operator.
+It was shown that $G$ is closely related to the quasi-particle weight $Z$~\cite{SM}, whose singularity was observed in the fermionic criticality~\cite{yang2023np}, also scales with $\eta_\psi$~\cite{SM}.
+Moreover, the fact that $G=0$ at the saturated AFM initial state dictates the absence of the constant term in the short-time expansion of $f_G(\tau L^{-z})$.
+Thus, Eq.~(\ref{eq:gscale}) can be transformed into:

+Fig.~\ref{figure3} (b1) shows the evolution of $G$ at $g=0$ for different $L$.
+Data collapse analysis in Fig.~\ref{figure3} (b2) gives $\eta_\psi = 0.15(4)$, which is close to the result obtained via equilibrium methods~~\cite{Sorella2016prx,Sorella2019prb}.
+Moreover, Fig.~\ref{figure3} (b1) shows that in the short-time stage, $G\propto \tau^{1-\eta_\psi/z}$.
+These results not only confirm Eq.~(\ref{eq:gscale1}), but also demonstrate that the critical exponent for fermion correlation can be determined from the ITCD.

-\pdfbookmark[1]{Relaxation dynamics with DSM initial state}{sec5} \it Relaxation dynamics with DSM initial state--- We proceed to explore the relaxation dynamics from the non-interacting DSM state.
-For this state, it is straightforward to show that AFM structure factor obeys the scaling $m^2\propto L^{-d}$.
-This size-dependent scaling affects the relaxation dynamics in the short-time stage, giving rise to the short-time dynamic scaling of $m^2$:
+\pdfbookmark[1]{Relaxation dynamics with DSM initial state}{sec1} \it Relaxation dynamics with DSM initial state--- We proceed to explore the ITCD from the non-interacting DSM state.
+For this state, it is straightforward to show that $m^2\propto L^{-d}$.
+This size-dependent scaling affects the relaxation dynamics in the short-time stage, giving rise to the dynamic scaling of $m^2$:

-To demonstrate the dynamic scaling Eq.~(\ref{eq:mscale1}), we show in Fig.~\ref{figure4} the evolution of $m^2$ at the critical point, namely $g=0$ in Eq.~(\ref{eq:mscale1}).
-In the short-time stage, $m^2$ increases as $m^2({g,\tau,L})\propto\tau^{d/z-2\beta/\nu z}$ for given $L$, qualitatively different from the dynamic behavior with AFM initial state; whereas in the long-time stage, $m^2$ begins to saturate.
+To demonstrate the dynamic scaling Eq.~(\ref{eq:mscale1}), we show in Fig.~\ref{figure4} (a) the evolution of $m^2$ at $g=0$.
+In the short-time stage, $m^2$ increases as $m^2\propto\tau^{d/z-2\beta/\nu z}$ for given $L$, qualitatively different from the dynamic behavior with AFM initial state.
 In addition, by rescaling $m^2$ and $\tau$ according to Eq.~(\ref{eq:operator}) with the exponents determined in previous section, one finds that the curves collapse onto each other.
 These results reveal the dynamic scaling behavior with DSM initial state described by Eq.~(\ref{eq:mscale1}).

+We also study the dynamics of fermion correlation $G$ as shown in Fig.~\ref{figure4} (b).
+In the short-time stage, Fig.~\ref{figure4} (b1) shows that $G$ tends towards the curve of $G\propto \tau^{-\eta_\psi/z}$ as $L$ increases.
+Moreover, scaling collapse in Fig.~\ref{figure4} (b2) with exponents determined in previous section confirm Eq.~(\ref{eq:gscale}).

-\pdfbookmark[1]{Critical initial slip with RS initial state}{sec6} \it Critical initial slip with RS initial state--- Then we study the relaxation dynamics from the RS state, for which every site has one electron with its spin randomly distributed.
-Practically, this state can be prepared at a high temperature.
-With this uncorrelated initial state, the evolution of $m^2$ still satisfies Eq.~(\ref{eq:mscale1}) except for a different scaling function, as discussed in the supplementary materials \cite{SM}.
+\pdfbookmark[1]{Critical initial slip with RS initial state}{sec1} \it Critical initial slip with RS initial state--- Then we study the ITCD from the RS state, for which every site has one electron with its spin randomly distributed.
+With this uncorrelated initial state, the evolution of $m^2$ and $G$ satisfy Eq.~(\ref{eq:mscale1}) except for a different scaling function, as discussed in the SM~\cite{SM}.